Mark G. Mastroianni

-Mark Gerald Mastroianni (born May 30, 1964) is a United States district judge of the United States District Court for the District of Massachusetts.
+Mark Gerald Mastroianni (born 1964) is a United States district judge of the United States District Court for the District of Massachusetts.
 He has served on the court since 2014.
 Prior to joining the federal bench, he was district attorney of Hampden County, Massachusetts.

 Early life and education

 Mastroianni graduated from Cathedral High School in Springfield, Massachusetts.
 He received a Bachelor of Arts degree, magna cum laude, in 1986, from the American International College.
 He received a Juris Doctor in 1989 from Western New England School of Law.

-Legal career
+Career

-He began his career in the Hampden District Attorney's Office as an Assistant District Attorney in 1990.
-From 1995 to 2011, he worked as an attorney in private practice as a sole practitioner, focusing his practice on criminal defense matters in State and Federal court.
-He then became District Attorney for Hampden County, Massachusetts, serving as the chief law enforcement officer of the county and managing an office of nearly 140 employees.
+Mastroianni began his career in the Hampden District Attorney's Office as an assistant district attorney in 1990.
+From 1995 to 2011, he worked as an attorney in private practice as a sole practitioner, focusing his practice on criminal defense matters in state and federal court.
+He then became district attorney for Hampden County, Massachusetts, serving as the chief law enforcement officer of the county and managing an office of nearly 140 employees.
 Under Mastroianni, the D.A.'s Office opened an unsolved-crime unit and a DNA unit, allowing several cold cases to be solved.